Abstract

 Discussion and Conclusions

 So it seems that NFL refs are indeed biased.
 But honestly, one tenth of a penalty per game is a pretty small bias.
 Since teams only play 8 away games during the regular season, this is less than one extra penalty, and since each team also plays 8 home games over time things should average out.
 Even in the playoffs, where a #6 seed would have to play 3 away games to make it to the Super Bowl, this bias shouldn't play a large role.
-The real story here is how fair NFL officials are, even when calling fouls in front of 80,000 rabid, screaming, angry fans.
+The real story here is how fair NFL officials are, even when calling fouls in front of 80,000 rabid, screaming, angry fans.1: In an interview with Wired, one of this book's authors cites this sort of referee bias as the reason why the Seahawks lost Super Bowl XL.
+I find this frightening, as anyone who writes an entire book about statistics should know that you can't apply statistical trends to individual events.
+I assume(hope?) that he was just speaking off the cuff and was therefore not very thorough with his answer.

-Shout out to Sonographer's Cup winner Andrew "Lulu" Schaffrinna, without whom this post (and indeed, any future studies of penalties) would almost certainly never have happened.
+—Shout out to Sonographer's Cup winner Andrew "Lulu" Schaffrinna, without whom this post (and indeed, any future studies of penalties) would almost certainly never have happened.

 No comments: